AnthonyLopez-Github/Argon2-Password-Manager/README.md

 * Required characters refers to the types of characters required for a password to have such as a capital letter or a number.
 You will choose these characters yourself.

 The "gen psswd" command will generate a password for a chosen site.
 Please note that it is required you make a site first before using this command.
-* If this is the first time gen psswd is run on a site, it will store a hashed version of the new password in a file for future reference.
+* If this is the first time gen psswd is run on a site, it will store a hashed version of the key in a file for future reference.

 The "exit" command will close the program.